TTLabs/EvaporateJS/README.md

 - `awsRegion`
 - `awsSignatureVersion`

-The `.add()` method returns the internal EvaporateJS id of the upload to process.
+The `.add()` method returns the EvaporateJS id of the upload to process.
 Use this id to abort or cancel an upload.
+The id is also passed as a parameter to the `started()` callback.
 If the file validation passes, this method returns an integer representing the file id, otherwise, it returns a string error message.

 `config` has a number of optional parameters: